meker12/commerce-channels.en/help/amazon-channel/listing-settings.md

 Listing settings are accessed from the [store dashboard](./amazon-store-dashboard.md).

 These settings define how your [!DNL Commerce] catalog products are listed on Amazon.
-Your listing settings consist of several categories that allow you to define the interactions and communication between [!DNL Amazon Sales Channel] and your respective [!DNL Amazon Seller Central] account.
+Your listing settings consist of several categories that allow you to define the interactions and communication between Amazon sales channel and your respective [!DNL Amazon Seller Central] account.

 When configuring your listing settings, you determine some basic functional parameters: